buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 ALCHEMY_API_KEY_URL=<YOUR API URL>
 RINKEBY_PRIVATE_KEY=<YOUR PRIVATE KEY>
 ```
+Dont forget to remove those < > after adding your API URL and your PRIVATE KEY! 🔑

 **Note: DON'T COMMIT THIS FILE TO GITHUB.
 IT HAS YOUR PRIVATE KEY.
 YOU WILL GET HACKED + ROBBED.
 THIS PRIVATE KEY IS THE SAME AS YOUR MAINNET PRIVATE KEY.
 OPEN YOUR `.gitignore` FILE AND ADD A LINE FOR `.env` IF IT DOES NOT EXIST**